MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 The SQL connectors have these limitations in the preview release:

-- Microsoft SQL server connector: The on-premises database must run SQL server version 2008 or later.
+- Microsoft SQL Server connector: The on-premises database must run SQL Server version 2008 or later.
 - The M365 subscription and Azure subscription (hosting Azure SQL database) must lie within the same Azure Active Directory.
 - ACLs are only supported by using a User Principal Name (UPN), Azure Active Directory (Azure AD), or Active Directory Security.
 - Indexing rich content inside database columns is not supported.
 Examples of such content are HTML, JSON, XML, blobs, and document parsings that exist as links inside the database columns.